 6. The Audit and Risk Panel is also invited to review my audit reports and my staff attend meetings to present audit findings.

-- The Local Government Auditor produced a good practice guide on Managing Attendance in Central and Local Government on 23 November 2020.
+3. The Local Government Auditor produced a good practice guide on managing attendance in Central and Local Government on 23 November 2020.
 The report provides an overview of sickness absence across central and local government in Northern Ireland and sets out key principles for managing attendance that are consistent across the public sector.

 Performance improvement audit and assessment

-6. Under the Local Government (Northern Ireland) Act 2014 the Council has a statutory duty to make arrangements to secure continuous improvement in the exercise of its functions and to set improvement objectives for each financial year.
+7. Under the Local Government (Northern Ireland) Act 2014, the council has a statutory duty to make arrangements to secure continuous improvement in the exercise of its functions and to set improvement objectives for each financial year.

-7. Under the current legislation each year councils are required to produce an Annual Improvement Plan for the year ahead and a self-assessment report for the year just past.
-The Local Government Auditor is required to audit the prior year self-assessment report and the incoming Annual Improvement plan and assess whether the Council is likely to have complied with the legislation.
+8. Each year councils are required to produce an Annual Improvement Plan for the year ahead and a self-assessment report for the year just past.
+The Local Government Auditor is required to audit the prior year self-assessment report and the incoming Annual Improvement plan and assess whether the council is likely to have complied with the legislation.

 10. Whole of Government Accounts (WGA) are consolidated financial statements for the whole of the UK public sector.
 The National Audit Office audits these accounts and sets the overall audit approach.
-As such the Council is within the band of organisations in 2020-21 where additional audit procedures were not required.
+As such, the council is within the band of organisations in 2021-2022 where additional audit procedures were not required.

-11. The Whole of Government Accounts annual return will be submitted for HM Treasury’s consolidation process.
+11. The Whole of Government Accounts annual return for 2021-2022 has been submitted for HM Treasury’s consolidation process.

-12. The Council participates in the National Fraud Initiative, a UK wide data matching exercise undertaken every two years that is designed to highlight savings for the public sector as a whole.
+12. The council participates in the National Fraud Initiative (NFI), a UK wide data-matching exercise undertaken every two years that is designed to highlight savings for the public sector as a whole.

-9. I would like to thank the Council for its continued co-operation during the audit.
-My staff and I look forward to working with Council during the year in preparation for next year’s audit.
+I would like to thank the council for its continued co-operation during the audit.
+My staff and I look forward to working with the council during the year in preparation for next year’s audit.